-- in the case of the sale of goods, the place in a Member State where, under the contract, the goods were delivered or should have been delivered. - in the case of the provision of services, the place in a Member State where, under the contract, the services were provided or should have been provided.
+in the case of the provision of services, the place in a Member State where, under the contract, the services were provided or should have been provided3.

 In the Falco case the Court has ruled that a contract under which the owner of an intellectual property right grants its contractual partner the right to use that right in return for remuneration is not a contract for the provision of services within the meaning of that provision.